camercu/chv-ctf-2022-writeup/README.md

 ## Challenge Sets:

-- 3P0 - Get the VIN and program the VIN of one of the ECUs in a bench setup.
+- 3P0 - Get the VINs and program the VIN of one of the ECUs in a bench setup.
 Did not attempt.
 - [BadgeHack](BadgeHack.md) - Hacking the CHV Badge (Raspberry Pi Pico)
 - [Bluey](Bluey.md) - Bluetooth challenges
 - [CloudCar](CloudCar.md) - virtual CAN bus hacking